Redbox: Major host chains

+Streaming services

 Redbox Instant

 Redbox began internally testing a video streaming service, dubbed Redbox Instant, in July 2012.
 The service was a joint effort between Redbox and Verizon.
 On March 14, 2013, Redbox Instant by Verizon officially went public, offering customers a free 1-month trial of an $8/month unlimited streaming service that includes 4 disc rentals from kiosks ($1 more for Blu-ray).
-The service launched with 4,600 titles from movie companies such as EPIX, Lionsgate, NBCUniversal, Paramount Pictures, Relativity, and Sony Pictures.
-According to early reports, Redbox Instant also planned to allow users to download content to mobile devices for offline viewing; titles could be either rented or purchased, in SD or HD quality, with rental customers having 30 days to begin viewing their title and 48 hours of unlimited views thereafter.
+The service launched with 4,600 titles from movie companies including Epix, Lionsgate, NBCUniversal, Paramount Pictures, Relativity, and Sony Pictures.
+According to early reports, Redbox Instant planned to allow users to download content to mobile devices for offline viewing; titles could be either rented or purchased, in SD or HD quality, with rental customers having 30 days to begin viewing their title and 48 hours of unlimited views thereafter.

-In June 2013, Sony made the official announcement at E3 that Redbox Instant would be available on the PlayStation 4 console, and it was released in late 2013.
+In June 2013, Sony made the official announcement at E3 (Electronic Entertainment Expo) that Redbox Instant would be available on the PlayStation 4 console, and it was released in late 2013.
 Android and iOS apps also enabled streaming content on mobile devices.

 Redbox Instant disabled sign-ups for new users in mid 2014 owing to a growing number of people using the website to verify stolen credit cards.
 In Q2 2014 earning call, Outerwall, Redbox's parent company, stated that they were "not pleased" with Redbox Instant subscription numbers.
-Finally on October 4, 2014, it was announced that Redbox Instant would be shutting down on October 7, only 19 months after its initial launch.
+Finally on October 4, 2014, it was announced that Redbox Instant would shut down on October 7, only 19 months after its initial launch.

 Redbox On Demand

 On December 13, 2017, Redbox offered a new service called Redbox On Demand.
 Like Redbox Instant, it is a streaming service, but based on a different model.
 It does not require any membership, and the list will contain new releases as well as several titles that it is claimed will never be available on services like Netflix.
 The service launched with 6,000 titles for on demand rental or electronic sell-through in line with its kiosk operations.
-The titles come the major film studio's libraries except for Disney plus Lionsgate.
+The titles come from the major film studios' libraries except for Disney and Lionsgate.